Eddie Albert: Activism and interests

 Albert was active in social and environmental causes, especially from the 1970s onward.

 In 1970, Albert participated in the creation of Earth Day and spoke at one of its events in that year.

 Albert founded the Eddie Albert World Trees Foundation and was national chairman for the Boy Scouts of America's conservation program.
 He was a trustee of the National Recreation and Park Association and a member of the U.S. Department of Energy's advisory board.
 TV Guide called him "an ecological Paul Revere".

-He was special envoy for Meals for Millions and consultant for the World Hunger Conference.
-He joined Albert Schweitzer in a documentary about African malnutrition. and fought agricultural and industrial pollution, particularly DDT.
+He was special envoy for Meals for Millions, consultant for the World Hunger Conference, and he joined Albert Schweitzer in a documentary about African malnutrition.
+He fought agricultural and industrial pollution, particularly DDT.
 Albert promoted organic gardening, and founded City Children's Farms for inner-city children, while supporting eco-farming and tree planting.

 Albert was also a director of the U.S. Council on Refugees.

-Beginning in the 1940s, Eddie Albert Productions produced films for various US corporations, as well as documentaries such as Human Beginnings (a for-its-time controversial sex-education film) and Human Growth.
+Beginning in the 1940s, Eddie Albert Productions produced films for various U.S. corporations, as well as documentaries such as Human Beginnings (a for-its-time controversial sex-education film) and Human Growth.

 In 1971 he starred in an industrial film sponsored and promoted by a major logging and forest products concern called Weyerhaeuser Company. which emphasized the Pacific Northwest.
 Shot partly amid old growth timber and narrated solely by Albert, the film documented industrial methods of handling such trees for market.
 It also shows re-planted clear cuts and emphasized "the need for advanced lumber production in response to rapidly increasing population," according to the Texas Archive of the Moving Image.